kallaspriit/APP5/README.md

 	* Includes ANT task for verifying code using JsHint
 	* Includes reasonable JsHint rules usable with supporting editors such as JetBrains WebStorm
 	* Includes file templates for common components such as models and modules for WebStorm.
-* Mobile-frendly
+* Mobile-friendly
 	* Tested with modern mobile browsers
 	* Great for making app-like rich applications
 	* Supports various transitions between views
 	* Supports optional touch events
 	* Previous views are kept alive for instant back navigation without losing state
-* Backend indipendent
+* Backend independent
 	* Server backend does not need to concern itself with how the data should be presented
 	* No HTML generated on the server side
 	* Only JSON/XML data is exchanged with the backend to fetch/store information and validate business rules
 	* Reduces backend load as it only has to deal with data
 	* Any number of frontend application can be built on the same backend web service
-	* Frontend and backend people can work seperately
+	* Frontend and backend people can work separately
 	* Backend can be implemented in any language such as Java/.NET/PHP/Node without affecting frontend

 Issues